Last updated May 18, 2022

 Additional Requirements for Specific API Scopes

-Note: G Suite administrators can control access to connected applications via whitelisting.
+Note: If your app is only used by users within your own domain, then these requirements do not apply.
+As well, G Suite administrators can control access to connected applications via whitelisting.
 Learn more about best practices for managing your enterprise OAuth ecosystem.

 - Gmail - Any Gmail API scope that permits an application to